 The proposed changes now brought about by emergency legislation will provide Local Authorities and others with an opportunity to delay even longer the provision of desperately needed education and health care provision for the most vulnerable in our society.
 Parents will have even longer to wait in the hope that one day changes for the better will be made but this may not be for many years.

-If you are a young person with SEND or care for a child/young person with SEND and want to challenge a local authority decision, appointments for our SEND Clinic are available on Wednesdays from 12.00 – 15.00.
-A 30-minute consultation costs £99+VAT.
+If you are a young person with SEND or care for a child/young person with SEND and want to challenge a local authority decision get in touch.